eltonllc/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaah/index.md

     - age
     - example author: {name: 'abc', email: 'abc@gmail', age: 25}
 - tags : Array of strings like ['html', 'css']

+- var articles =  [
+     {
+       title : "Mr. Robot",
+       createdAt : "2019-08-02",
+       details :" Its a show about Rebellion, hacking and loneliness" , author : {
+         name : "Samm Esmail",
+         email:"SamE@gmail.com",
+         age:38,
+       }
+       tags : ["philoshphical", "drama", "suspense"]
+     },
+   {
+       title : "Westworld",
+       createdAt : "2019-08-02" ,
+       details : " A show about a theme park where androids serve humans and later become consious and rebel", author : {
+         name :"Jonathan Nolan",
+         email:"JL@westworld.com",
+         age:35,
+       }
+       tags : ["sci-fi", "suspense", "philosophical"]
+     },
+     {
+       title : "What we do in the shadows", createdAt :  "2019-08-02",
+       details : "A mockumentary about vampires living in Staten island", author : {
+         name :"Taika Waititi",
+         email:TW@jjrabbit.com,
+         age:35,
+       }
+       tags : ["comedy", "mockumentary"]
+     }
+ ]

 ```js
 // An article should look like in the database